How to make leash sleeves

 Fabric

 I use 100% polyester poplin.
 The front is neon yellow (aka "hi-vis yellow," "safety-fabric yellow").
 Some people call it green (but there is a hi-vis/safety fabric that's more green, called neon green.
-It could look good for this too.).
+That could look good too.).
 This color is hard to find because sellers often call anything yellow "neon yellow" (when its not).
 Or, I saw someone call it green when it was yellow.
-(And then, online photos rarely look like what the fabric will in person.
+(And then, online photos rarely look like what the fabric will in person.).
 I buy a sample.
 If it's right, I buy everything they have.
 I bought 200yds that way.
 No regrets.
-Whereas, I bought 5-10 yards of other fabric I was optimistic about, and ended up wishing I only bought one yard.).
-Almost everything I found that was the right color was close-out fabric the seller couldn't get more of.
+Whereas, I bought 5-10 yards of other fabric I was optimistic about, and ended up wishing I only bought one.
+(Almost everything I found that was the right color was close-out fabric the seller couldn't get more of.
 So, there's an incentive to buy it when you find it.
 But, be careful to see it first.
 Most of the time what's called neon yellow isn't.
-(You can use the disappointing samples for the back fabric.).
+You can use the disappointing samples for the back fabric.).

 Pre-shrink